-An undelete trick that I need to try but remark on here, because it might help some students who accidentally delete things and only realise too late…
+An undelete trick if you accidently delete ot lose a set of notebook files, that I need to try but remark on here, because it might help some students who accidentally delete things and only realise too late…

 Via a tweet, the IPython %history magic, which will display the IPython history (essentially, your run code cell history) from the current session by default can also search back into previous sessions.

 From the docs, you can alose go back in time to previous sessions: